 A joint-UK consultation was completed in February 2017 to investigate a ban on the use of plastic microbeads in cosmetics and personal care products in the UK, and called for evidence on other sources of microplastics entering the marine environment.
 The Summary of Responses was published on 21 July 2017, and a public notice of the draft Environmental Protection (Microbeads) (Scotland) Regulations 2018 was placed in the Edinburgh and London Gazette on the 22nd December.
 Representations were invited in writing, to be received by 11 January 2018.
 No representations were received by email or post.
 Notifications were also made to the World Trade Organisation under their Technical Barriers to Trade Agreement and to the European Commission under the Technical Standards Directive.
 The Environmental Protection (Microbeads) (Scotland) Regulations 2018 was subsequently introduced on 19 June 2018 in unison with the ban on sales from the UK Government.

-Scottish Ministers have committed to introducing secondary legislation in Scotland, with the rest of the UK, to ban the manufacture and sale of rinse-off personal care products containing plastic microbeads which may cause harm to the marine environment.
-The ban would apply to solid microplastic ingredients, less than 5 mm in size in every dimension, which are used as an ingredient in rinse-off cosmetics and personal care products including, but not limited to, exfoliating scrubs, shower gels and toothpastes.
+This legislation bans the manufacture and sale of rinse-off personal care products containing plastic microbeads which may cause harm to the marine environment.
+The ban applies to solid microplastic ingredients, less than 5 mm in size, which are used as an ingredient in rinse-off cosmetics and personal care products including, but not limited to, exfoliating scrubs, shower gels and toothpastes.

-This ban will provide preventative action on harmful substances entering the marine environment and will deliver for the Scottish Government’s vision for clean, healthy safe, productive and diverse seas; managed to meet the long-term needs of nature and people.
+This ban provides preventative action on harmful substances entering the marine environment and helps deliver the Scottish Government’s vision for clean, healthy, safe, productive and diverse seas; managed to meet the long-term needs of nature and people.